 Baby Brine Shrimp and Water Quality Issues

-I can say that in my own experience from breeding betta fish, spawns fed extensively on baby brine shrimp certainly do have a higher rate of belly-sliders than spawns fed extensively on other foods like micro-worms, in which instances the fish seem to develop other issues like missing ventral fins.
+In my own experience of breeding betta fish, I can say that spawns fed extensively on baby brine shrimp certainly do have a higher rate of belly-sliders than spawns fed extensively on other foods like micro-worms, in which instances the fish seem to develop other issues like missing ventral fins.

 How to Prevent the Condition